You or your loved one has just been admitted to an intensive care unit.

 You should know that the medical teams are at your side throughout this difficult ordeal.

-LifeMapp is an application developed by the One O One Foundation, which works for the progress of resuscitation in the world and whose ambition is to save 1 million lives in 4 years.
+LifeMapp is an application developed by the 101 Fund, which works for the progress of intensive care in the world.

 Réanimation polyvalente – Centre Hospitalier Bretagne Atlantique (CHBA)